owncloud/awesome-ocis/webApps/README.md

 ### Licensing

-Please make sure that the assets you add to this repo have a license that allows us to use keep them in this repository and to show them in the ownCloud Web App Store.
+Please make sure that the assets you add to this repo have a license that allows us to keep them in this repository and to show them in the ownCloud Web App Store.
 If you are not sure about the license of an asset, please do not add it.

 ## Downloadable app versions